 The Colony Park Sustainable Community (CPSC) is a City and community led effort to develop 208 acres of City-owned property in northeast Austin.
 When complete, the project on Loyola Lane between Johnny Morris Road and Decker Lane is expected to feature a mix of housing types, retail and office space, a transit center, and Loyola Town Center.
 This site includes information on the history of the Colony Park Sustainable Community, an explanation of the Colony Park Master Plan and search for a master developer partner, access to documents and resources for the project, and important news and updates about the development.
 We invite you to learn more and subscribe to receive our e-newsletter, invitations to upcoming events, and project updates.

-The Colony Park Sustainable Community Initiative began as a three-year master planning process supported through a $3 million U.S. Department of Housing and Urban Development Sustainable Communities Challenge Grant.
-The culmination of this planning process was the adoption of the Colony Park Master Plan and Design Guidelines and Planned Unit Development (PUD) zoning district for the 208-acre parcel of publicly-owned land located on Loyola Lane between Johnny Morris Road and Decker Lane.
+The Colony Park Sustainable Community Initiative began in 2012 as a three-year master planning process supported through a $3 million U.S. Department of Housing and Urban Development Sustainable Communities Challenge Grant.
+Through this process, the City engaged hundreds of community stakeholders through community meetings, workshops, and family-focused events to create a community vision for the project.
+This vision is captured in the Colony Park Master Plan and Design Guidelines, which includes priorities that will guide the development of the 208 acre City-owned site.

 Nearby City Initiatives

-Project Connect: The Capital Metropolitan Transportation Authority (CMTA) or Cap Metro has a created a plan for mobility investments in Central Texas looking out to the year 2040.
+Project Connect: The Capital Metropolitan Transportation Authority (Cap Metro) has created a plan for mobility investments in Central Texas looking out to the year 2040.
 This plan includes a vision for a complete system of reliable and frequent transit with services that operate free from other traffic.
-One piece of this vision includes the Green Line Commuter Rail investment, which would repurpose a freight line owned by CMTA into high-capacity commuter rail running from Downtown Austin to Manor.
-As currently planned, this line would include a station stop of the Colony Park Sustainable Community site.
+One piece of this vision includes the Green Line Commuter Rail investment, which would repurpose a freight line owned by Cap Metro into high-capacity commuter rail running from Downtown Austin to Manor.
+As currently planned, this line would include a station stop at the Colony Park Sustainable Community site.